Negotiating North Korea’s Nukes

 The reasons for the past failure of agreements is subject to dispute between the parties as well as differing opinions by experts.

-Others contest North Korea acted in bad faith during negotiations and likely never intended to completely denuclearize, instead buying time to continue its nuclear program and extracting concessions.
+Others contend that North Korea has acted in bad faith during negotiations and likely never intended to completely denuclearize, instead buying time to continue its nuclear program while extracting concessions.
 Cheong Seong Whun, formerly president of the Korea Institute for National Unification, attributes the failure of previous deals and policies to North Korea’s “chronic habit of noncompliance.”
 Former U.S. Assistant Secretary of State Susan Thornton on September 28, 2017, also cited the “DPRK’s track record of violating the spirit and the letter of negotiated agreements and commitments.”

 Some analysts point the blame at both Pyongyang and Washington for failing to abide by commitments.
 In regard to the Agreed Framework and September 19 Joint Statement in particular, U.S. Korea scholar Leon Sigal writes: “Washington did little to implement its commitment to improve relations and Pyongyang reneged on denuclearization.”
-Among other factors, others have pointed to the vague language used in agreements and the lack of mutually agreed definitions of commitments specified.
-Regardless of the reasons, the past history of failure – and the consequent lack of trust, especially between the U.S. and North Korea – looms large on the current negotiation process.
+Among other factors, others have pointed to the lack of a detailed comprehensive peace and denuclearization roadmap and mutually agreed definitions of specified commitments.
+Changing governments in both the U.S. and South Korea have also contributed to policy discontinuity and revoking agreements made by previous administrations.
+Regardless of the specific reasons, the past history of failure to implement agreements – and the consequent lack of trust, especially between the U.S. and North Korea – looms large on the current negotiation process.

 Back to the Negotiation Table